BY USE CASE

-With virtualization, you could split one of the servers into two virtual machines and cut your maintenance costs by 33 percent.
+With virtualization, you could split one of the servers into two virtual machines and cut your maintenance costs by 33%.
 This means one server could handle email and web traffic, another could host all business applications, and the third could be retired to save costs or repurposed for some other IT service.

 Cloud computing is the delivery of shared computing resources, software, or data as a service through the internet.
 Virtualization technology makes cloud computing possible by allocating virtual resources into centralized pools that can be easily managed and deployed using a layer of management software.
 Here’s how this works: